amolabs/ecosim/README.md

 - calculate tx fee based on the number of pending txs
 - calculate block and tx reward and increase active coins accordingly

-### Deflater
+### Depleter
 - convert small amount of active coins to lost coins (asset loss due to user key loss)
 - decrease small number of pending txs (tx loss due to network problem or block limit)

 ## Simulation Steps
-The simulation runs a model in steps.
+The simulation runs in steps.
 The model is a state machine and keeps its internal state which consists of various variables and the set of state transfer functions.